More like this:

 According to research from Statista, the average rate of shopping cart abandonment worldwide is 80%.
-This means that over two-thirds of visitors to your website have commenced the check-out process by adding items in their shopping cart, intending to buy.
-Then, they’ve gotten distracted, headed over to your competitor’s site to check their prices, or decided to give their cart the overnight test before they commit.
+This means that over two-thirds of visitors to your website have commenced the check-out process by adding items to their shopping cart, intending to buy.
+Then, they’ve either gotten distracted, headed over to your competitor’s site to check their prices, or decided to give their cart the overnight test before they commit.
 Next minute, you’ve lost a would-be customer.

 Now, that’s a lot of potential revenue being lost for no good reason.
 Thankfully, you can take steps to bring those customers back to your business with an abandoned cart email series.

-In this article, we’ll give you the 101 on abandoned cart emails, share specific tips and examples that will help you drive opens and conversions on your abandoned cart emails, and (bonus!) offer up a few other ways you can recover abandoned carts with omnichannel customer journey marketing.
+In this article, we’ll give you the 101 on abandoned cart emails, share specific tips and examples that will help you drive opens and conversions on your abandoned cart emails, and offer up a few other ways you can recover abandoned carts with omnichannel customer journey marketing.